fergald/acroyoga/tokyo.md

 because they are all great
 and they should all be first sometimes!

+All of the teachers below are available for private lessons, please contact them directly for more information.

 - **Acroyoyogis** - a daytime outdoor jam at the [big pine tree in Yoyogi park](https://goo.gl/maps/hjEZAWaZSV5nrmCF8).
   Usually every Sunday,
   hosted by Matt.